daleonpz/daleonpz.github.io/_posts/2017-04-14-my-knee-hurts.md

 -----

 Pain is a symptom that something has passed a threshold and it is already damage.
-I am not in the context of accidents, I am talking about training without applying the proper techinques or overuse.
+I am not in the context of accidents, I am talking about training without applying the proper techniques or overuse.
 For example, patellar tendinopathy can be caused by repetitive jumping, it is very common in NBA players, and also can be caused by lack of hinge motion in the hip.
-The bottomline is that you could be injuried yourself without even knowing it.
+The bottom line is that you could be injured yourself without even knowing it.
 If possible train with a coach or record and educate yourself, and include some rehab as part of your training sessions.

 Fourth:
-:   "Training also means rehab"
+:   "Training also means rehabilitation"

 -----

 Rehab should be part of your training to prevent or recovery from injuries.
+Usually, people think that rehabilitation should be done only if you are injured, but it is not true.
+Due to the lack of movement in this society our body is damaged.
+For example, joints become immobile, muscles become stiff and weak; and our coordination decrease.
+Thus, in order to compensate this lack of movement and rehabilitate our body, we should add some rehab as part of our everyday movement.

+# Last words
+Take care of your body, you cannot buy a new one... at least not now ;)

 ## Resources: